Step by step advice leading up to, during and after your face-to-face assessment

 Interpreters

-Please let us know at least two days before your assessment if you need a language or BSL interpreter for your assessment.
+Please contact Capita at least two days before your assessment if you need a language or BSL interpreter for your assessment.
 This will help to make sure that we can have an interpreter available for you.

 Appointment arrangements